I-JEPA: The First Human-Like Computer Vision Model

 The sampled context block is by-design significantly larger in size than the target blocks, and also sampled independently from the target block, so there can be a significant overlap between the context block and the target blocks

-So, to avoid trivial predictions, each overlapping patch is removed from the context block, so here out of the original sampled block we remove overlapping parts to remain with the following smaller context block as we see in the picture below on the left of the context encoder.
+So, to avoid trivial predictions, we remove overlapping patches from the context block, so here out of the original sampled block we remove overlapping parts to remain with the following smaller context block as we see in the picture below on the left of the context encoder.

 Sampled context after removal of overlapping patches with the target blocks